swyxio/sw-yx.github.io/_posts/2018-06-19-thoughts-for-fullstack-grads.md

 ---

-# 7 rules for post bootcamp life
+# 7 rules for the Intermediate Developer

 1. Learn in public
 2. Know your tools